 It's like putting jigsaw pieces together so you can start to understand the picture.
 This is the vital stage of laying down the blueprint for your garden.

-The contract price for your landscaping is created in this phase.
+A fixed contract price for your landscaping is then established at the completion of this phase.

 The simple answer is No!
 Your garden should reflect who you are.
 Your tastes, your styling and what authentically expresses your personality are what we design to.